yosemitebandit/vebsite/content/projects/wing.md

 +++

 I was part of the team that worked on Google's 'self-flying vehicle' project.
-Learned a lot, and traveled to Australia -- a very fun project all around!
+Learned a lot about GPS, ESCs, simulation, and I got to travel to Australia -- a very fun project all around!